gkjohnson/threejs-sandbox/blue-noise-generation/README.md

 - Optimizations
 	- track min and max scores for min and maj points so you don't have to search every time.
 - Validate algorithm
+- Check radius approach -- see if it creates overly repetitious patterns
+- Allow for displaying the initial binary pattern.

 ## References